nnj24xbfp8-wq/family-chuckeesley-site/src/content/places/stanford-university.md

   - charles-eric-eesley
 status: photographed
 visits:
-  - year: "1948"
+  - year: "1948–49"
-    photographer: robert-earl-wildermuth
-    caption: "Robert Earl's [Bachelor of Arts diploma](/archive/robert-earl-wildermuth-stanford-ba-1948/), conferred 1 October 1948 in Biological Sciences.
-He came on the GI Bill after the war and finished in two years."
+    caption: "Robert Earl in the suit he wore for graduation day &mdash; B.A. in Biological Sciences, conferred 1 October 1948; and Dot &amp; Bob's photo Christmas card from the following December, signed *Love, Dot + Bob &mdash; 1949,* with the pencil annotation reading 'Stanford senior.'
+His [diploma](/archive/robert-earl-wildermuth-stanford-ba-1948/) is the formal record; these are the personal one."
-    alignmentNote: "No surviving photograph of Bob on campus during his student years is yet in this archive; the diploma is the document of record for this visit."
+    alignmentNote: "No photographs of Bob on campus during his student years exist in the archive beyond these two portraits, which were taken nearby.
+The architecture of his Stanford years is in the diploma; the face of them is here."
+    images:
+      - ../../assets/family/originals/IMG_3874.jpeg
+      - ../../assets/family/originals/IMG_2649.jpeg
   - year: "1960s"
     caption: "Family at the façade of Stanford Memorial Church — likely a return visit to campus after Robert Earl had moved on to the rest of his career.
 People not yet definitively identified; tentatively Robert Earl holding a baby (possibly a grandchild), Dottie, Terrie Lee, and one other child.
 Chuck to confirm."
     alignmentNote: "The Stanford Memorial Church mosaic on the façade visible behind the family is the original 1903 facade restored after the 1906 earthquake."